About 466 million people in the world have hearing loss. How does this happen?

 Preventable factors cause about 60 percent of childhood hearing loss.

-Acquired hearing loss causes are often from exposure to certain harmful things to the child’s hearing health.
+Acquired hearing loss causes are often due to exposure to certain harmful things to the child’s hearing health.

-- Otitis Media: 5 out of 6 children experience otitis media by the time they are three years old.
-This is the collection of fluid in the ear which occurs after the child has suffered from a viral infection such as a cold.
+Otitis Media: 5 out of 6 children experience otitis media by the time they are three years old.
+This is the collection of fluid in the ear after a viral infection such as a cold.

-- Infectious Diseases: If infectious diseases are not given timely medical care, they can cause hearing loss.
-Infectious diseases like mumps, meningitis, and measles can degenerate to hearing loss if not properly handled.
+Infectious Diseases: Infectious diseases like mumps, meningitis, and measles can degenerate to hearing loss if not properly handled.

-- Certain Medications: The use of certain medicines in treating certain conditions like malaria, tuberculosis, cancers, and neonatal infections can adversely affect the child’s hearing.
+Certain Medications: The use of certain medicines for malaria, tuberculosis, cancers, and neonatal infections can adversely affect a child’s hearing.

-- Exposure to Excessive Noise: There is a limit to how much noise the ear can handle; if a child is continuously exposed to loud noise, the hearing can get damaged.
+Exposure to Excessive Noise: There is a limit to how much noise the ear can handle; if a child is continuously exposed to loud noise, it can damage their hearing.
+Avoid prolonged exposure to loud recreational noise, machines, explosions, bars, nightclubs, and loud noises from audio devices.

-- Injury to the Head or Ear: Injury to the head due to falling or massive impact from an object can tamper with the child’s hearing.
-Damage done to the ear from sharp objects can also affect the child's hearing.
+Injury to the Head or Ear: Head injuries from falling or a massive impact from an object can tamper with a child’s hearing.
+Damage to the ear from sharp objects can also affect a child's hearing.

 Hearing Loss Causes in Adults